AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="json_conformance"></a>
 ## 4.3 Optional JSON Values

 If JSON properties are indicated as "optional", you MAY leave such properties out of the JSON structure being described.
-All JSON properties included with non-null values MUST be recorded in the LRS.

 <a name="course_conformance"></a>
 ## 4.4 Courses